djhshih/mobsnvf/README.md

 The evaluation of the data requires python and some additional python libraries.

-Python can be installed as follows:
+Python can be installed as follows in a debian-based system (e.g., Ubuntu):

 ```bash
 sudo apt update && sudo apt install python3 python3-pip